danielwwf/bwk/README.md

 ping raspberrypi.local -c1 | head -1 | awk -F " " '{print $3}'
 ```
 You should see a single line containing the IP address of your home node.

+If you don't get an address, use the Linux command below.

 ### Linux
 Open a shell and run the following command: